 Star Trek is an iconic, long-running science-fiction franchise with five television series and twelve movies spanning three generations of characters and four decades of television.The setting in every series is about an Earth-based interstellar government called the United Federation of Planets and their fleet of starships, which form Starfleet.
 Every series dealt with a particular crew, mostly of various ships named Enterprise.
 As originally envisioned by its creator, Gene Roddenberry, the science fiction nature of the series was just a method to address many social issues of the time that could not have been done in a normal drama.
 As such, it was not above being Anvilicious or engaging in thinly-veiled social satire, but considering its origin during the 60's, some anvils needed to be dropped.It was, for the most part, way on the happy end of the Sliding Scale of Idealism vs. Cynicism, at least partially because of its solid allegiance to the Enlightened side of Romanticism Versus Enlightenment.
 But it still found some sort of balance between a Dystopia and a Crystal Spires and Togas future.
-In general, it is a future you hope will come true, albeit after humanity endured terrible troubles like a third world war and the Eugenics Wars led by the genetically enhanced conqueror, Khan Noonien Singh, and rose above them.
+In general, it is a future you hope will come true, albeit after humanity endured terrible troubles like the Eugenics Wars led by the genetically enhanced conqueror, Khan Noonien Singh, and a third world war, and rose above them.
 All series have sought to show that while you may think the world is falling apart and there is no chance of global unity, all this crap will eventually work itself out.The series has also had a profound impact on modern culture and media.
 Everyone with any exposure to Western pop culture has heard of the Starship Enterprise, and the series predicted (and possibly inspired) the PC, tablet, automatic doors, cell phones, natural-language AI and more, decades before their invention.
 Not so incidentally, the first African-American woman in space was inspired to become an astronaut because of Nichelle Nichols' pioneering role.
 Also not so incidentally, the space shuttle Enterprise was named after the iconic starship, as is the first commercial spacecraft.And finally, Star Trek also gave rise to Fandom as we know it: when Star Trek: The Original Series began to pick up steam in syndication, fans organized conventions, wrote fanfiction, dressed in costume, and generally made enough noise to keep the franchise going for forty years and counting.
 Every fandom since has grown from that original outpouring of fannish activity and devotion.

 Television Series in the franchise include: